pbella/Cuis-Ports/README.md

 ### OMeta 2

-Currently needs to be filed in, in sequence:
+Currently needs to be filed in/loaded, in sequence:

-OMeta2-stage1.st
+1. OMeta2-stage1.st
-OMeta2-stage2a.st
+2. OMeta2.pck.st
-OMeta2-stage2b.st
+3. OMeta2Tests.pck.st (optional)

 Notes:
 - Only very basic functionality has been verified.
 Please report problems/bugs.